-There are a myriad of other rules and conventions that you cannot fail to follow – there is a list of recommended books at the end of this post.
+There is a myriad of other rules and conventions that you cannot fail to follow, especially is you are writing a spec screenplay – there is a list of recommended books at the end of this post.

 There is something you really need to know about writing screenplays: describing the action in a screenplay is one of the biggest sticking points among screenwriters.
 There is a simple rule that you need to follow if you want your screenplay to be taken seriously by the industry: when describing the action in a screenplay, you must describe factually what we are supposed to see on the screen, not what caused it, what you think about it, what we are supposed to feel or anything else.